MelloMM/BinaryMerkleTree/README.md

-# MerkleTree_EthMM
+# MerkleTree_MelloMM

-EthMM's python3 implementation of Merkle trees.
+Python3 implementation of a *binary* Merkle trees provided by MelloMM.
+MelloMM set of repos targets the technicals of blockchain, especially Ethereum-based blockchains.

 ## Content of the repo
 WIP